tonycimaglia/Accessibility/README.md

 Accessible sites are designed designed and developed so that people with disabilities can use them

-perceive, understand, navigate, and interact with the Web

-how many people are disabled in the world
+#### How many people are disabled in the world?

-- Numbers are variable, but it's about 1.15 billion people according to WHO. vision alone physical impairments
+- Numbers are variable, but it's about 1.15 billion people according to WHO.
+- vision alone - roughly 300 million

+They have different ways that they perceive, understand, navigate, and interact with the Web.

-How do they navigate the web differently? reduced dexterity mouthsticks screen readers captions for videos
+How do people with disabilities navigate the web differently?

-What are the concerns to consider
+Keyboard only (reduced dexterity)

+Screen readers (vision)

+Captions for videos (hearing impaired)

 ## Why should you care?